Norwegian fjord cruises provide a superb way for leisure groups to experience one of the world’s most stunning destinations

 Norwegian fjord cruises also provide a reasonably-priced way for leisure groups to experience the beauty and culture of Norway without breaking the bank.
 According to a recent survey, Norway is one of the top five most expensive countries in the world.
 Instead of paying for hotels, meals and transportation in Norwegian kroner, leisure groups can cut costs significantly and still enjoy the best of Norway while sleeping and dining at their floating resort hotel.

 Experiencing Norway’s Magnetic Appeal

-MSC Cruises offers a variety of Norwegian fjords itineraries on their ultramodern vessels.
+MSC Cruises offers a variety of Norwegian fjord cruises on their ultramodern vessels.
 MSC’s ships provide a wide array of programs and venues for all ages, making them an excellent choice for leisure groups and large multigenerational families.
 MSC Cruises’ dedicated groups department is also available to help leisure group planners arrange private parties, special packages and meeting space for their events.